aaaventura/code-assignment-13/README.md

 5. To verify your build, open your browser and visit:
     `http://localhost:8083`

-    If you are successful in your build, you will the spinning React App logo and the header "Edit src/App.tsx and save to reload."
+    If you are successful in your build, you will see the spinning React App logo and the header "Edit src/App.tsx and save to reload."

 6. To verify your storybook, run it using `npm run storybook`, open your browser and visit:
     `http://localhost:6006`